jjokella/TSMP/doc/content/setup_tsmp/input_obs.md

 #### dampfac_state ####

 `dampfac_state`: (real) Input of a time dependent state damping factor.
+The damping factor for an update is given in the corresponding observation file.
+This damping factor applies only to updates of dynamic states in the DA-state vector and, when existing, replaces the general input from [PF:dampingfactor_state](./input_enkfpf.md#pfdampingfactor_state).

+#### dampfac_param ####

+`dampfac_param`: (real) Input of a time dependent state damping factor.
 The state vector for an update is given in the corresponding observation file.
-This damping factor applies only to state updates and, when existing, replaces the general input from [PF:dampingfactor_state](./input_enkfpf.md#pfdampingfactor_state).
+This damping factor applies only to parameter updates in the DA state vector and, when existing, replaces the general input from [PF:dampingfactor_param](./input_enkfpf.md#pfdampingfactor_param).

-For parameter update damping, see [PF:dampingfactor_param](./input_enkfpf.md#pfdampingfactor_param).

 ### ParFlow observation file variables ###